auth0/docs/articles/quickstart/spa/react/interactive.md

 ## Install the Auth0 React SDK {{{ data-action=code data-code="index.js#13:22" }}}

-Auth0 provides a <a href="https://github.com/auth0/auth0-react" target="_blank">React SDK</a> (auth0-react.js) to simplify the process of implementing Auth0 authentication and authorization in React apps.
+Auth0 provides a <a href="https://github.com/auth0/auth0-react" target="_blank" rel="noreferrer">React SDK</a> (auth0-react.js) to simplify the process of implementing Auth0 authentication and authorization in React apps.

 Install the Auth0 React SDK by running the following commands in your terminal: